Category Archives: 1955 Films

 Robert Bloch himself, the author of the novel version of Psycho, has stated in an interview that his all-time favorite horror film is Diabolique.
 If the film displays nuances incorporated in Psycho, this is undoubtedly the reason.

-The brilliance is it could have been made by Hitchcock since the entire experience has his stamp and influence even though his best works lay ahead of him in 1955.
+Hitchcock could have made the brilliance since the entire experience has his stamp and influence even though his best works lay ahead of him in 1955.

 Still, from the Gothic mood to the “can’t believe your eyes” twisted, blood-curdling ending, the director immediately comes to mind every time I watch the film.
 The “shock” ending only exceeds expectations with a fantastic delivery.